suchkow/suchkow.github.io/_no-index/notes.md

 <div class="callout" markdown="1">

-## You’ve reached the end, kind of
+## You’ve reached the end

-There is a limit of 15 last notes.
+There is a limit of 15 last notes to not overwhelming the page.
-#### Older notes are still accessible via their respective link.
+_Older notes are still accessible via their respective link._

 </div>